 - Go to the Transfers tab

-- Click the edit icon next to Payout Frequency
+- Click the edit icon next to Transfer Frequency

-- In the Payout Preferences panel, select Automated request
+- In the Transfer Preferences panel, select Automated request

 - Choose your frequency: Weekly, Bi-weekly, or Monthly